ECE492-Winter2020-Group4/AED-Cabinet-Monitor-Arduino-IDE/README.md

+## How to run program:
-To install please install the 'Arduino' module for VS Code.
+Please ensure the 'Arduino' module is installed for VS Code.
-Hit 'f1', and selected 'board config', and choose 'esp32 sparkfun thing' Hit 'f1', and select 'select serial port', and choose the correct option Hit 'f1', and select 'upload', and hopefully it should work
+1. Hit 'f1', and selected 'board config', and choose 'esp32 sparkfun thing'
+2. Hit 'f1', and select 'select serial port', and choose the correct option
+3. Hit 'f1', and select 'upload', and hopefully it should work

-##Please modify the following parameters at defs.hpp before running the program.
+## Please modify the following parameters at defs.hpp before running the program.

 For UWS:
 1. WIFI_SSID: UWS